Employment Contracts: Key Clauses

 9. Probationary Clause: A probationary clause gives the employer the right to terminate the employee without any notice or termination pay in case the employee is let go within 90 days or less.

-The above is just a brief introduction into boilerplate employment contracts.
+The above is just a brief introduction to boilerplate employment contracts.
 Depending on the compensation and the sophistication of the position, an employment contract should have more or less defined terms and conditions.

 Dutton Employment Law drafts and reviews employment contracts for employers and senior management.
 Please contact our offices for more.
 Otherwise, refer to our guide for startups in drafting employment contracts here, refer to our guide for executive contracts here, and refer to our post discussing drafting new contracts for other employers here.